-The Baseboard Managment Controller (BMC) enables you to configure, monitor, and recover systems remotely.
+The Baseboard Managment Controller (BMC) enables configuring, monitoring, and recovery of systems remotely.
 BMC provides the following features:

-- 1 Uses the system's serial port and integrated NIC - 1 Fault logging and SNMP alerting - 1 Access to system event log and sensor status - 1 Control of system functions including power on and off - 1 Support that is independent of the system's power or operating state

-1 Text console redirection for system setup, text-based utilities, and operating system consoles
+- 1 Uses the system's serial port and integrated NIC - 1 Fault logging and SNMP alerting - 1 Access to system event log and sensor status - $\scriptstyle 1$ $\,$ Control of system functions including power on and off - 1 Support is independent of the system's power or operating state - 1 Provides text console redirection for system setup, text-based utilities, and operating system consoles

-NOTE: To use the BMC feature, you must connect the network connection to integrated NIC1.
-See Figure 1-3.
+MOTE: To use the BMC feature, you must connect the network connection to integrated NIC1.
+See Figure 1-4.

-For additional information on using BMC, see the documentation for the BMC and systems management applications.
+For additional information on using BMC, see the documentation for the BMC and system management applications.